 Individuals working in accounting will aid in the preparation and examination of financial records to ensure financial records are accurate and that taxes are paid properly and on time.

 Depending on job experience and additional education, positions that have a bright outlook in the accounting field include, accounting clerk, bookkeeper, budget accountant, business service specialist, certified public accountant (CPA) and finance manager.
 These positions are projected to experience rapid increases in employment with large numbers of job openings over the next several years or are new and emerging occupations in high growth industries.

-In the state of Missouri, people well established in bookkeeping, accounting and auditing clerk positions earn a mean average of $35,100 per year.
-New account clerks earn a mean average of $29,400 per year.
+In the state of Missouri, people well established in bookkeeping, accounting and auditing clerk positions earn a mean average of $37,230 per year.

 Source: Bureau of Labor Statistics